 This calculator defaults to a 10-year loan term and figures monthly mortgage payments based on the principal amount borrowed, the length of the loan and the annual interest rate.
 This calculator will also figure your total monthly mortgage payment which will include your property tax, property insurance and PMI payments.
 Then, once you have computed the monthly payment, click on the "Create Amortization Schedule" button to create a report you can print out.

-Current 10-Year Cambridge Mortgage Rates
+Current 10-Year Fairfield Mortgage Rates

 Know When a 10-Year Fixed Mortgage Can Work for You